-The Imaginary Invalid is a new translation of Molière Le Malade Imaginaire.
-It was Moliere’s last comic work, and legend has it that he died onstage, playing the central character of Argan.
+The Imaginary Invalid is a new translation of Molière’s Le Malade Imaginaire.
+It was Molière’s last comic work, and Molière played the character of Argan.
 He took ill onstage, and died after a performance.

 Wealthy Argan has an exaggerated faith in doctors, and an endless series of imaginary illnesses.
 He is prepared to fritter away his fortune, and offer his daughter in a loveless match, joining her to a member of a medical family.
 Finally, his clever servant girl Toinette, impersonating a maniacal physician, fools him into finding some common sense – and becoming a doctor himself.